Category Archives: Romantic Comedy

 This shouldn’t mean that The Pajama Game is juvenile or fluff because it’s solidly crafted and professionally made.
 Every musical number sounds good and is choreographed well.

-Unsurprising is to learn that Bob Fosse is at the helm as a choreographer, returning to the job he did on the stage production.
-The principal cast of the Broadway musical reprises their roles for the movie, except Paige, and Stanley Prager, whose role is played by Jack Straw.
+It is unsurprising to learn that Bob Fosse is the choreographer, returning to the job he did on the stage production.
+The principal cast of the Broadway musical reprises their roles for the movie, except Paige and Stanley Prager, whose roles are played by Jack Straw.

 As a result, it’s very similar to watching a stage production.
-Cinema performing is different from stage performing so there is a good number of giant voices and theatrical-style acting which I didn’t mind at all.
+Cinema performing is different from stage performing, so there are many giant voices and theatrical-style acting, which I didn’t mind at all.

 This is never showcased better than when they all go on the factory picnic.

-It’s careful to remember that the singing and dancing shouldn’t let the viewer forget that a sneaky liberal slant emerges in the story and a women’s liberation/progressive woman slant is exposed if the viewer looks carefully enough.
+It’s important to remember that the singing and dancing shouldn’t let the viewer forget that a sneaky liberal slant emerges in the story and that a women’s liberation/progressive woman slant is exposed if the viewer looks carefully enough.

-This is a wonderful way to add a tidbit of worth to an otherwise story about romance.
+This is an excellent way to add a tidbit of worth to an otherwise story about romance.

-Babe is a strong female character but it’s not bashed over our heads, but simmering below the surface.
-Unfortunately, this may be missed by those focused only on the most obvious elements.
+Babe is a strong female character, but it’s not bashed over our heads; it’s simmering below the surface.
+Unfortunately, this may be missed by those focused only on the most prominent elements.

-As entertaining as the film is something is missing that ranks it below other productions like West Side Story, Singin’ in the Rain, or The Music Man.
-It might be a lack of serious drama replaced by a corny element or the need for one big memorable music number.
+As entertaining as the film is, it lacks something that ranks it below other productions like West Side Story, Singin’ in the Rain, or The Music Man.
+This might be a lack of serious drama replaced by a corny element or the need for one significant, memorable music number.

-The Pajama Game (1957) may not be the greatest musical of all time but has enough songs and dances to satisfy a musical fan.
-Day envelopes the role just fine but I’ll always wonder how Janis Paige would have done in the film role.
+The Pajama Game (1957) may not be the most fabulous musical, but it has enough songs and dances to satisfy a musical fan.
+Day envelopes the role just fine, but I’ll always wonder how Janis Paige would have done in the film role.

 A Countess From Hong Kong-1967